Agri-tourism is a Rs 4,100 crore opportunity. Are you ready to hit the village trail?

 Old ways, new ideas

-is all about unraveling various facets of village life.
+Agri-tourism is all about unraveling various facets of village life.
 This includes opening up farms to tourists from cities and abroad, and letting them spend some time in the lap of nature.
 Apart from telling them about the various crops and how they are sown and harvested, agri-tourism exposes tourists to authentic food, handicraft, dress, culture, music and language.
 Tourists get to indulge in rural activities such as bullock-cart rides, milking cows and goats and picking farm-fresh fruits and vegetable.
-The activities may vary from village to village, as a country as diverse as India has so many different experiences to offer.
+The activities may vary from village to village, as a country as diverse as

 The Central Government has a scheme on rural tourism, as part of which various activities, such as improvement of infrastructure, are being conducted in a big way.
 The focus of the scheme is to tap the resources available under different schemes of the Department of Rural Development and state governments.